Prakritipi/Prakritipi/README.md

 - 👋 Hi, I’m @Prakritipi
 - 👀 I’m interested in ... data analytics and AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently completed my bachelors in ...
 BCA
 - 💞️ I’m looking to collaborate on ...Github and other IT platforms
-- 📫 How to reach me ... mail
+- 📫 How to reach me ... prakritiacharyaa@gmail.com
 - 😄 Pronouns: ...she/her
 - ⚡ Fun fact: ...
+I'm the Vice President of International Student Association FISA-B

 <!---
 Prakritipi/Prakritipi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.